emma-holmes/Source-Dissimilarity-Index-for-Python/README.md

 ## Getting started
 ### Prerequisites
 The code was written using using Python 3.1.4.
-The code requires numpy..
+The code requires numpy.

 ### Running the Python script
 The Python code is contained within the following file: [SourceDissimilarityIndex.py](SourceDissimilarityIndex.py)